 Holidays are to be enjoyed.
-Focussing on what you CAN do and being realistic about what is manageable can help set realistic expectations.
+Focusing on what you CAN do and being realistic about what is manageable can help set realistic expectations.
 Being prepared – planning ahead and finding out as much as you can about your trip can help ease anxiety before you go.

 Here are our five tips for planning your holiday: